 - DfC members get a 20% discount on presentation of their membership card

 Darlington Piano Society

 Darlington Piano Society recitals for the season 2019-20 take place in Central Hall, The Dolphin Centre, Darlington DL1 5RP, on Sunday afternoon at 3pm.

-Forthcoming recitals are: Simon Callaghan (23th February) and Steven Osborne (29th March).
+Forthcoming recital: Steven Osborne (29th March).

 Hitting the headlines: The society’s march recital has featured in the national publication BBC Music Magazine.
 The February issue commemorates the 250th anniversary year of Beethoven’s birth, and Steven Osborne’s performance of the final three piano sonatas in Darlington, is highlighted as one of ’10 unmissable concerts in 2020′.

 In a year when there are many celebratory performances of Beethoven’s works planned, this is an excellent accolade for all that Darlington Piano Society has achieved.

 - Ticket for each event is £14, available online, from reception at the Dolphin Centre, and at the recitals

 Darlington Choral Society’s Spring concert scheduled for Saturday 4th April 7.15pm has been postponed.
 The performance – comprising Carl Orff’s Carmina Burana and Karl Jenkins’s The Armed Man – will be rescheduled.
 Details here when available.